The Celtic challenge 2014

 In February 2016 we set of from Lagos, Portugal to row 3,500 miles across the Atlantic Ocean to northeastern Brazil.
 Our journey took us past the snow-capped volcanoes of the Canary Islands, fishing fleets off the African coast, across the Equator, and through the doldrums to the southern trade winds.
 We experienced oar-snapping waves, tropical downpours, bioluminescence, flying fish, 30 degree sea temperatures and a curious shark.
 On April 23rd we 'parked' our boat on a tiny patch of sand outside the only bar in a small Brazilian fishing village, the first team of four, first mixed team and first women ever, to row from mainland Europe to mainland South America.

 Row2Rio crew: Jake Heath, Melanie Parker, Luke Richardson & Susannah Cass (Skipper).
-Have a listen to my 'Skipper's Blog' satellite phone-casts below to hear about our everyday adventures onboard the good ship Row2Rio.

 London to Rio by human power - Cycling Brazil